getsentry/sentry-ruby/MIGRATION.md

 #### New Components and Structure

-Senty's Ruby SDK uses a unified structure, which introduces two new components: `Hub` and `Scope` ([which are both documented here](https://docs.sentry.io/platforms/ruby/enriching-events/scopes/)).
+Sentry's Ruby SDK uses a unified structure, which introduces two new components: `Hub` and `Scope` ([which are both documented here](https://docs.sentry.io/platforms/ruby/enriching-events/scopes/)).
 Most users won't interact with `Hub` directly, but will need `Scope` to configure contextual data.

 #### Context Interfaces Changed